philipwindeyer/dotfiles/windows/README.md

 - Download and install the “Armoury Crate App” (i.e. the ASUS Motherboard management app)
   - You should be prompted to download and install it automatically
 - Armoury Crate -> Device -> Update Center -> Update All
+- Sign in to Microsoft OneDrive (via the taskbar icon or entering the OneDrive directory)
+  - In "Sync & Backup", click "manage backups" and de-select all folders (especially "Documents")
+  - In "Account", "Unlink this PC"
+- Navigate to your home directory
+  For `Desktop`, `Documents`, `Pictures`, `Music`, and `Videos`;
+  - For each directory, right-click -> Properties -> Location -> `Restore Default`, then Apply -> OK
+  - _Note_: This must be done before the automated setup script uninstall OneDrive.
+Windows 11 forces you into using OneDrive synchronised home directory sub directories on first install.
+This ensures that these directories do not break or become unwritable once OneDrive has been removed
 - Install PowerShell 7+
   - Microsoft Store -> search "PowerShell" and install (note: PowerShell on msstore is different to the stock "Windows PowerShell")
 - Install `winget` (AKA "App Installer") update [from here](https://apps.microsoft.com/detail/9NBLGGH4NNS1) ([source](https://learn.microsoft.com/en-us/windows/package-manager/winget/))